Lewy body dementia

 Preparing for your appointment

-You'll probably first bring your symptoms to the attention of your family doctor, who may refer you to a dementia specialist — usually a neurologist or a psychiatrist.
+You'll probably first bring your symptoms to the attention of your family doctor, who may refer you to a doctor trained in dementia — usually a doctor trained in brain and nervous system conditions (neurologist) or mental health conditions (psychiatrist).

 What you can do